How the Fed impacts stocks, crypto and other investments

 Some other major asset classes have had varied responses in the face of fluctuating rates.

 While cryptocurrency prices plummeted along with other risky assets, many commodities spiked higher in early 2022, including oil, but many of those moves proved short-lived.
-With the rising Fed funds rate slowing and then pausing in 2023, both oil and crypto seem to have found some support, while gold powered higher.
+With the rising fed funds rate slowing and then pausing in 2023, both oil and crypto seem to have found some support, while gold powered higher.

-The commodity of gold has long been a safe haven in times of volatility.
+Gold has long been a safe haven in times of volatility.
 The yellow metal has been on a tear in 2024, as the pending arrival of lower rates and potential market volatility helped boost its price.

 Cryptocurrency has often been touted as a cure-all for what ails you, whether that’s inflation, low interest rates, lack of purchasing power, devaluation of the dollar and so on.
 Those positives were easy to believe in as long as crypto was rising, seemingly regardless of other assets.